Sunrise Jacket Potato And Oriental Food, RM1 3AB

 It's fairly casual, consisting simply of a serving counter set into the interior wall of the hall with seating for around 40 or so people in the space in front.
 Chairs and tables are pale varnished wood, and the floor is the same utilitarian grey vinyl as the rest of the hall.
 It's all very clean, though, and there are small artificial flower arrangements on the tables to brighten things up a bit.
 As it's all open-plan, the view is of the British cafe next to it (a similar setup, though somewhat larger) and the glass windows of the free-standing shop units in the centre of the hall.

 Kake has visited twice now, most recently in October 2018.
-On a Thursday morning in November 2017.
-There were no other customers when I arrived shortly after their opening time of 9am, but others turned up while I was there.
+On a Thursday morning in November 2017 there were no other customers when I arrived shortly after their opening time of 9am, but others turned up while I was there.
 Service was friendly and welcoming.
 Music was playing on the shopping hall sound system, not quite loud enough to impede conversation, but loud enough to be a bit annoying in the rather echoey space.
 On a Friday lunchtime in October 2018 it was about half full at 12:15pm, and no music was playing.

-Arroz caldo (Filipino congee; £6) photo was slightly saltier than I'd have preferred, but had a good flavour aside from that, helped by the soft shreds of ginger within.
+Arroz caldo (Filipino congee; £6 in Nov 2017) photo was slightly saltier than Kake would have preferred, but had a good flavour aside from that, helped by the soft shreds of ginger within.
 The texture of the rice was good; not too thick and not too loose.
 There was quite a lot of chicken in it, but this was in large pieces and rather dry, and I think next time I'd just ask for it to be left out.
 There was also a large hardboiled egg, which was fine, and a sprinkle of pork floss on top.
 Fried tofu and pork belly came on the side, with a vinegar-based dip.

 A cup of regular tea (70p in Nov 2017) was a generous size and arrived weak as requested.
 A small serving of iced tea (£2 in Oct 2018) photo was actually about three glasses' worth; it was fine, clearly made in-house, with a good balance of tea to lemon but a little too much sugar for Kake's taste.
 No service charge was added, but there was a tip jar by the till.

 Child-friendliness: They have at least two highchairs, the type with no tray and very little back support.
 There are nappy changing facilities in the ladies' and accessible toilets on the same floor (gents' not checked).